Public assistance and government aid Kansas.

 Cash aid and financial help from government help in Kansas

-Kansas Cash Assistance, which is also called Temporary Assistance for Needy Families, may be able to help low income adults and children pay for basic needs and bills.
-However a main focus of the program is on ensuring people get self-sufficient, which includes job training, finding a job, and similar activities.
-Case managers can also help with resume review, career counseling, job training, providing support services for work, education, and other work activities.
-A real focus is on helping low income families and individuals acquire new skills so they can increase their income and build on their current abilities, and also keep children in their homes.
+Kansas Cash Assistance, which is also called Temporary Assistance for Needy Families (TANF), may be able to help low income adults and children pay for basic needs and bills.
+However a main focus of the program is on ensuring people get self-sufficient, which includes job training, finding a job, housing or rent help and similar activities.
+Case managers can also help with resume review, career counseling, job training, providing support services for work, education, applications for SNAP food stamps, and other career activities.

 Early Head Start in Kansas is paid for by public and federal government funds.
 The service is a comprehensive early childhood development program for children who are four years of age or younger.
 In addition, pregnant women may also qualify for services from Head Start.
 Some of the aid offered to residents in Kansas include services for children with disabilities, developmental screenings, social services, mental and physical health, nutrition, food, and more.

 Parents can also benefit from the Kansas Early Head Start program.
 The service can provide job seeking and retention services for parents, weekly home visits, parent education, community involvement in early learning, literacy activities and more.
 Some forms of child/day care can also be covered, such as offering child care on a limited basis, supplies for child care partners, and assessment of child care settings.

 Child Care Costs - Get financial help in paying for child care costs and expenses through the child care subsidy program which is administered by Kansas Department of Social and Rehabilitation Services.
 The assistance program helps working poor and low income families who receive temporary cash assistance, support is offered for low-income and working families, services are available for some families and teen parents completing high school or GED.
 In addition, free child care can be paid for if the parent is in education or job training activities.
 Learn more on free daycare vouchers in Kansas.